Bounds on Amplitudes in Effective Theories with Massive Spinning Particles: Lower Bounds on the Growth of Tree Amplitudes

 Consider a massive vector theory with a quartic potential, given by the Lagrangian \be \mathcal{L} = -\frac{1}{4} F_{\mu \nu} F^{\mu \nu} -\frac{1}{2} m^2 A^2+ \lambda_1 (A^2)^2, \ee where $A^2 \equiv A_{\mu} A^{\mu}$.
 The amplitudes in this theory grow at most as $E^4$ (for scattering longitudinally polarized modes), so we are mostly interested in theories with amplitudes that grow at least this slowly.

-Applying the algorithm described in Sec.~\ref{ssec:detailsofmethod} using the general quartic amplitude \eqref{eq:spin1quartic}, we find that there is a seven-parameter family of amplitudes that have $E^4$ scaling and that improving this is impossible without additional particles.\footnote{With multiple massive spin-1 particles it is possible to do better, e.g. non-abelian Yang-Mills theory with a mass term has amplitudes that grow at worst like $E^2$ \cite{ArkaniHamed:2002sp}. } Five of the free parameters are parity-even, $\lambda_k$, $k=1,\ldots, 5$, and two are parity-odd, $\tilde{\lambda}_{\tilde{k}}$, $\tilde{k}=1,2$.
+Applying the algorithm described in Sec.~\ref{ssec:detailsofmethod} using the general quartic amplitude \eqref{eq:spin1quartic}, we find that there is a seven-parameter family of amplitudes that have $E^4$ scaling and that improving this is impossible without additional particles.\footnote{With multiple massive spin-1 particles it is possible to do better; e.g. non-Abelian Yang-Mills theory with a mass term has amplitudes that grow at worst like $E^2$ \cite{ArkaniHamed:2002sp}. } Five of the free parameters are parity even, $\lambda_k$, $k=1,\ldots, 5$, and two are parity odd, $\tilde{\lambda}_{\tilde{k}}$, $\tilde{k}=1,2$.
 Since we have a basis of quartic structures, we can characterize the solution by giving the coefficients of the tensor structures, $f_I(s,t)$ and $\tilde{f}_{\tilde{I}}(s,t)$.
 We list these explicitly in Appendix~\ref{app:solutions}.
 We can also summarize the result by writing down a Lagrangian that generates the amplitude,

 where $\tilde{F}^{\mu \nu} \equiv \varepsilon^{\mu \nu \alpha \beta} F_{\alpha \beta}$.
 In addition to the quartic potential, there are two parity-even two-derivative terms, the two four-derivative Euler-Heisenberg terms, and two parity-odd terms.
 The three four-derivative terms represent all quartic gauge-invariant terms.
-It would be interesting to examine how these interactions fit into the framework of the generalized Proca theories \cite{Tasinato:2014eka,Heisenberg:2014rta,Jimenez:2016isa}, and whether ghost-freeness of a theory coincides with having tree amplitudes that saturate the lower bound on the growth.
+These terms represent precisely the quartic-order ghost-free terms from generalized Proca theories~\cite{Tasinato:2014eka,Heisenberg:2014rta,Jimenez:2016isa}, so ghost-freeness coincides with having tree amplitudes that saturate the lower bound on the growth up this order.\footnote{We thank Lavinia Heisenberg for pointing this out.}

 We can also generalize this result by studying how the number of free parameters changes as we alter $n$ in the scaling $E^n$.
 The numbers of parity-even and parity-odd interactions with energy scaling at most $E^n$ for different $n$ are given in the following table: